maubanel/UE5-Static-Meshes/nanites/README.md

 ##### `Step 12.`\|`ITSM`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

  Now you have 4 level of details (0, 1, 2, and 3).
-Go to **Wireframe** mode and you can see that the meshes get smaller with each lod.
-Unreal does a good joba at automating the LOD's but for hero models this should be done by the artist in the DCC.
+Go to **Wireframe** mode and you can see that the meshes get smaller with each LOD.
+Unreal does a good job at automating the LOD's but for hero models this should be done by the artist in the DCC.
 Now change **LOD** back to **Auto** and notice that they change when you move in and out.
 Now look at the entire model change when you move in and out.

 https://user-images.githubusercontent.com/5504953/184509779-e3d43958-dcaf-4152-ac1d-61491794cab4.mp4